Answering Your Questions: Surviving Heartache after being Ghosted in a Relationship

 I know this is a biggie, but it is important.
 Regret, anger, frustration will naturally come up at many points along the way.
 As you work through your feelings and develop a deeper understanding of what happened and why, you may find places where you feel stuck in anger, either at him, or at yourself.
 These growth impasses are often opportunities for further understanding andforgiveness.

 While there are many things you can do to help yourself recover from a sudden unexpected loss, there is no magic bullet, and no one right way.
 Recovering from heartbreak is a process unique to every individual, and there are no rules.
 As much as possible enact a spirit of curiosity and be gentle with yourself as you learn your way through this process.

 If you stumble on roadblocks you can’t surpass, don’t be afraid to seek help.
 Heartbreak is intensely painful and can stir up other complicating issues that a professional can help you further understand and cope with.

 Wishing Julie and other ghosting sufferers peace in working through heartache to heal.

 If you struggle to do this, some support may be in order.
 I suggest you begin by downloading my free eBook,“Naming Your Feelings: A Guide to Understanding Your Emotions.”
-For more targeted help with managing anxiety, preorder my book, Hack Your Anxiety, and receive free bonus offers here.
+For more targeted help with managing anxiety, check out my new book Hack Your Anxiety, and register for my free mini e-course on making anxiety work for you by signing up for book bonuses here.